Integraali10/DeepNoisyTown/README.md

 # DeepNoisyTown
-This town (town) is coming like a deep town.
-All the noise has been closed down.
+This town (town) is coming like a deep town
+All the repositories have been closed down
+This place (town) is coming like a deep town
+GPUs won't play no more
+Too much fighting on the tensor floor